API version: 2022-10-20

 it contains only characters valid in a URL and in particular no longer

-contains the '/' (slash) character.The API key that is required for both calls is transmitted in an HTTP header as follows:
+contains the '/' (slash) character.The API key that is required for both calls is transmitted in an HTTP header.

 Each call to the API must provide the following HTTP headers: